jharwell/sierra/docs/src/glossary.rst

       A :term:`Platform` supported by SIERRA using the ``gazebo_ros`` bridge to use :term:`ROS` with the :term:`Gazebo` simulator.

+   ROS+Robot

+      A :term:`Platform` supported by SIERRA using the :term:`ROS` and any robot which supports ROS.

    Project

       The SIERRA plugin allowing you to use your compiled C++ library+ARGoS